safetycriticallab/AI_Requirements_Framework/README.md

 ---

+## What's New in v3.5

+- **AI-1.9 pointer corrected: "host standard" replaced with *system safety process*.** The hazard-analysis requirement previously invoked "the applicable host standard" — an undefined term that resolved to the software standard the framework overlays (DO-178C, NPR 7150.2D, ISO 26262-6).
+Those standards *consume* hazard-analysis outputs to determine software criticality; they do not conduct the analysis.
+The requirement, rationale, and verification now name the project's **system safety process**: the system-level process that actually produces the hazard analysis (e.g., SAE ARP4754/ARP4761 safety assessment in civil aviation, ISO 26262-3 hazard analysis and risk assessment, ISO 14971 risk management for medical devices, MIL-STD-882E system safety, or the NASA safety program's hazard analysis process, from which NASA-STD-8739.8 derives software safety criticality).
+The accepted analysis methods are unchanged (FMEA, FMECA, FTA, STPA, or PRA per applicable domain practice).
+- **New glossary entry: System Safety Process (Appendix A).** Defines the system-level hazard-analysis producer per domain and distinguishes it from the software standard this framework supplements.
+The glossary now contains 84 terms.
+- **§1.2.5 clarified.** AI-1.9 is identified as the framework's single interface requirement to the upstream system safety process — the one required activity conducted outside the software lifecycle the framework overlays; all other requirements remain software-lifecycle activities.

+---

 ## What's New in v3.4

+*(v3.4 was not separately deposited; these changes first publish with the v3.5 release.)*

 - **Applicability gate redesigned (§1.2.1, Appendix B.1).** Learned behavior (behavior induced from data through training, fine-tuning, continuous learning, or retrieval augmentation) is now the anchor criterion and is necessary for applicability; probabilistic outputs and potential drift are supporting indicators that refine verification emphasis.
 Decision impact moved to classification (§1.2.2), where it does its proper work.
 New **Table 1-2b** gives negative criteria with worked examples of what is *not* AI for framework purposes (deterministic control laws, Kalman filters and classical estimators, fixed rule-based systems, statistical process control, lookup tables), and Appendix B.1 is now a decision sequence with self-contained question numbering.
-- **AI-1.9: AI Hazard Analysis Integration.** New normative requirement: the hazard analysis the host standard already mandates (FMEA, FMECA, FTA, STPA, or PRA) must include the AI system, address the AI-specific failure mode categories in §5.2.2, and trace identified hazards to the requirements and thresholds that mitigate them.
+- **AI-1.9: AI Hazard Analysis Integration.** New normative requirement: the hazard analysis the project's system safety process already mandates (FMEA, FMECA, FTA, STPA, or PRA; term updated in v3.5) must include the AI system, address the AI-specific failure mode categories in §5.2.2, and trace identified hazards to the requirements and thresholds that mitigate them.
 Hazard analysis outputs now inform classification and threshold selection.
 - **AI-1.10: Retrieval Corpus Controls.** New normative requirement for retrieval-augmented systems: corpus provenance (per AI-1.3), content screening before admission (per AI-1.5), integrity protection and change control for corpus updates, and protection against corpus poisoning and indirect prompt injection (per AI-7.1/AI-7.2).
 Documented as Not Applicable where retrieval augmentation is not used.
 - **§4.5: Verification Independence.** Verifier independence now scales with classification: Safety-Critical requires non-developer verification with organizational separation; Mission-Critical requires non-developer verification; Operational Support permits self-verification with independent Software Assurance review.
 - **Classification hardened (§1.2.2).** Classification is anchored to the severity of the worst credible consequence of AI malfunction (drawing on AI-1.9); the more severe classification prevails on conflict, and the determination is approved at the same authority level as the ODD declaration (Table 1-4).